 Learn how to make the famous and flavorful Runza sandwich at home with this easy recipe.
-Perfect for a quick and tasty meal idea.
+They are perfect for a quick and tasty meal idea.
 This tasty number is quite popular in the Midwest, especially in Nebraska and Kansas, where they are often referred to as bierocks.
 These are always a hot commodity and a huge hit with kids.
 I love to serve them with homemade French fries or onion rings.

-On a lightly floured surface, using your fingers, work each piece of dough into a circle patty looking like a miniature pizza dough.
+On a lightly floured surface, using your fingers, work each piece of dough into a circle patty, looking like a miniature pizza dough.
 Next, scoop a rounded spoonful of hamburger mix into the center of the dough.
-Then using your fingers, bring up the edges of the dough and pinch to seal.
-Now, gently roll the dough ball in your hands to smooth the pinching.
-Place back on the parchment paper seam side down.
-Continue working until all the dough balls are filled.
-Cover again with plastic wrap for about 30 minutes.
-Then whisk together the eggs and milk.
-Gently and lightly brush the balls with the egg wash.
-Bake for about 20 minutes in a preheated oven.
+Then, using your fingers, bring up the edges of the dough and pinch it to seal.
+Gently roll the dough ball in your hands to smooth the pinching.

-Recipe Tips
+Preparation Tips

 - If the dough is sticky, lightly flour your working surface.

 - Don’t skip the egg wash.
-It really makes them look so bakery-fresh.
+It makes them look so bakery-fresh.
 If you prefer, you can also brush them with melted butter.

 Frequently Asked Questions

 Feel free to use your favorite yeast dinner roll recipe.
 Homemade dough will work just as well and may even taste better.
-After rolling the dough into balls, place it on parchment-covered baking sheets with several inches between each ball.
-Then cover with plastic wrap and let rise until double in size.
-Follow the rest of the instructions as written.
-Be sure to allow time for the runzas to rise again for 30 minutes after stuffing, and don’t forget to use the egg wash for that delectable fresh bakery appearance.
+After rolling the dough into balls, place them on parchment-covered baking sheets with several inches between each ball.
+Then, cover with plastic wrap and let rise until doubled in size.

-To freeze first, fully cool them by moving them to a wire rack.
-Once cooled, place the runzas back on the baking sheet with space between them.
-Place the baking sheet on a level surface in the freezer.
-This technique is known as flash freezing.
-Once fully frozen, place them in a freezer bag.
-Freeze for up to 3 months.
+Once fully frozen, place them in a freezer bag and freeze for up to 3 months.
 Thaw in the fridge overnight, wrap in aluminum foil, and reheat in the oven at 400 degrees for about 10 minutes.
-To reheat in the microwave, wrap in a paper towel and reheat for 1-2 minutes at 50% power.
+To reheat in the microwave, wrap in a paper towel and microwave for 1-2 minutes at 50% power.

 More Sandwich Recipes